HiFashionTech/NeoEffects_library/README.md

 - Blink : blink all pixels in window on/off with specified color, rate and number blinks
 - Sparkle : blink a random pixel in window with color (on/off time) then chose new pixel
 - MultiSparkle : blink N random pixels in window on/off
-- Fade : linear fade between two colors (once, cycling in/out, or jumping back to start)
+- Fade : linear RGB interpolation between two colors (once, cycling in/out, or jumping back to start), note that linear interpolation of RGB may not look correct.
+- Rainbow : ripples a rainbow of color thru window, (255 steps, or size of window)

 See the NeoWindow.h file for parameters used when starting these effects.

 # Basic Use of NeoEffects
 There are a few basic steps to use the NeoEffects (see *Examples/NeoEfx_BasicUse*).
-First the entire strip needs to be declared/defined, exactly as you would do for a NeoPixel.
+- First the entire strip needs to be declared/defined, exactly as you would do for a NeoPixel.
 Then you need to declare/define the NeoWindows giving their start pixel number and size...
+- Then in setup() do some initialization and optionally start the initial efx. (eg. blink everything to say I'm Here!')
+- Then the magic happens in loop().
+At top of loop(), grab the current time, Update Effects,
+- Lastly the application shows the strip.
+The strip has internal logic that knows if it has been modified or not.
+If no mods happened, then it doesnt need to show..
+- The Update Effects is generally done as a 'State Machine'.
+Your application has some global variables that hold the CurrentState, and based on various inputs, time or whatever, it updates the CurrentState and the effects running on various NeoWindow.

+Because there are no delay() used, the application can check buttons, serial and radio, networks, etc. No need to use interrupts, etc.  Hopefully we can get some examples up here to show this.

 ```
 // The strip is on arduino pin 1